 Through all of the commotion of the holiday season, sometimes it is nice to get away and take a deep breath.
 This is why January is a great time to pack the RV and go search for some warm weather.
 Thankfully, there are tons of RV options in the United States that will provide some fun for your whole family!
-Here is a list of seven fantastic RV camping options for you to consider visiting this January!
+Here is a list of nine best places to go camping in january!

 You could even skip the winter driving and rent a camper at your destination.
 Find out here if renting an RV is a good idea.
 We will help you get the best deal on renting an RV and plan an amazing trip.